AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-to-azure-classic.md

     ![Storage account](./media/site-recovery-vmm-to-azure-classic/storage.png)

+> [!NOTE]
-> [AZURE.NOTE][Migration of storage accounts](/documentation/articles/resource-group-move-resources/) across resource groups within the same subscription or across subscriptions is not supported for storage accounts used for deploying Site Recovery.
+>[Migration of storage accounts](../azure-resource-manager/resource-group-move-resources.md) across resource groups within the same subscription or across subscriptions is not supported for storage accounts used for deploying Site Recovery.
 >
 >